ugroot/GROOT/README.md

 ## AWS Config
-You would also like to configure your AWS account so that jarvis can use it.
+You would also like to configure your AWS account so that GROOT can use it.

-Once its configured you are ready talk to jarvis :)
+Once its configured you are ready talk to GROOT :)

 <h4>If everthing goes south you can run using</h4>

 `python groot.py`

-## Enjoy talking jarvis
+## Enjoy talking GROOT